The Secret Tool to Unlock Behavior Change

 Dog Fights in the Home:

 If you have multiple dogs who sometimes don’t get along, management means supervising their interactions and separating them when you can’t be there.
 Baby gates or crates can provide safe spaces for each dog to relax without conflict.
+This is especially important in Singapore homes where space is limited and dogs can’t easily get distance from each other.
+You can read more about how I help with dogs fighting in the home here.

 Resource Guarding:

 To manage resource guarding, you might feed your dog in a quiet, private area where they won’t feel threatened.
 Remove high-value items like toys or chews when other pets or children are around to reduce stress.
 Or if they guard certain spaces, you might just regulate when they can have access to that space without being disturbed.
+You can read more about how I work with dogs who guard toys, objects or spaces here.

 Barking at the Door or Window: